The Fowl Twins (novel): Background

 Colfer stated writing Artemis Fowl and the Last Guardian that he had had "enough" with the series, opting to take a "breather" from it in favor of other projects, stating with regards the writing of The Fowl Twins that "[i]t would probably be a lot easier if I was on Artemis 15 by now.
 I just find I get bored, and if I get bored, the work suffers", having decided to return to the Fowl series after having "had too many stories running around in [his] head to ignore", referencing that while it is "not very Irish to be proud of something, but I started to feel a pride in the [Fowl] world.
 I'm kind of a curmudgeon, really, but I went back into it more positively."
 Colfer cited Carysfort College as the inspiration for Spanish antagonistic spy-nun Sister Jeronima.
+The characters of Ishi Myishi from Colfer's 2001 novel The Wish List and Garda Inspector/Irish Army Commander Diavolo Conroy from Colfer's 2016 novel Iron Man: The Gauntlet return in The Fowl Twins.

 Reception

 Critical reception for The Fowl Twins was positive, meeting with praise from most reviewers.
 Kirkus Reviews praised the book, writing that: "Like its bestselling progenitors, [The Fowl Twins] is a nonstop spinoff afroth with high tech, spectacular magic, and silly business."
-The Times praised the novel as "another wildly imaginative adventure" from Colfer, in particular the "widly different natures" of the titular Fowl twins and how they "drive the story", while The Chicago Tribune acknowledged the novel as the "best children's book of 2019".
+The Times praised the novel as "another wildly imaginative adventure" from Colfer, in particular the "wildly different natures" of the titular Fowl twins and how they "drive the story", while The Chicago Tribune acknowledged the novel as the "best children's book of 2019".
 The Tampa Bay Times complimented the novel's character dynamics as "a little magical mayhem" for those who feel "[the] real world is getting on your nerves".